 On this holiday, exclusivity reigns over “SAVE 50%.”
 You’ll see plenty of discounting in the week leading up to Mother’s Day, but if you launch your campaign two to three weeks before the holiday, you’ll have the inbox almost to yourself.
-This gives you time to promote pleasure-giving over penny-pinching and seek to engage your subscribers with creative, memorable messages.
+This early-bird approach gives you time to promote pleasure-giving over penny-pinching and engage your subscribers with creative, memorable messages.

 2. Even incentive-driven emails should look special

 Once again, we’re talking about Mom here.
 Even for heavy discounters, elegant design (attractive copy and typography with appealing imagery) wins over hard-sell, discount-driven, and anxiety-inducing last-minute messages.

 3. Go for the experience as well as (or instead of) the merch